 When can I register?

-All Morrell summer camp registrations begin the first week in May.
+All Morrell summer camp registration begins May 3rd, 2021.
 Please see our registration form for more information.

 What is your camper-to-staff ratio?